Bruce Irvin says ‘words can’t explain’ how happy he is to be back in Seattle

 Irvin was Seattle’s first-round pick in the memorable 2012 draft that also yielded Wagner and Russell Wilson, and which initially got one infamous F grade from a Bleacher Report writer and was generally in the C range at best.

-Irvin was considered something of a reach at number 15 overall because of questions over whether he could be an effective rusher, as well as a somewhat troubled past that included a three-week stint in jail in high school for burglary and carrying a concealed weapon.
+Irvin was considered something of a reach at No. 15 overall because of questions over whether he could be an effective rusher, as well as a somewhat troubled past that included a three-week stint in jail in high school for burglary and carrying a concealed weapon.

 “Major red flags,’’ Irvin said with a laugh Tuesday.